aryxett/NeuraCare/README.md

-# Cognify AI — Cognitive Digital Twin for Behavioral Wellness Prediction
+# NeuraCare — Cognitive Digital Twin for Behavioral Wellness Prediction

 <p align="center">
   <strong>🧠 An AI-powered system that creates a Cognitive Digital Twin to learn your behavioral patterns and predict stress/burnout risk</strong>